zyf2008Neptune/CommonLibSSE-NG/README.md

 * [vcpkg](https://github.com/microsoft/vcpkg)

 ## Notes
-* CommonLib is incompatible with SKSE and is intended to replace it as a static dependency.
+* CommonLibSSE/VR is incompatible with SKSE/SKSEVR and is intended to replace it as a static dependency.
 However, you will still need the runtime component.

 ## Credits
 * Thanks to Ryan McKenzie for original code